HackYourFuture/mentors/homework-support/review-guide-GitHub.md

 - Give a compliment to the student
 - Let them know if they need to make changes
 - Reflect upon the topics for that week  and if you think (s)he understands them.

+Thanks Jim Cramer for helping out with this document.